dgdevel/ruby-ir-httpdata/README.md

 # Usage

-`login(username, password)`: execute the login of the client, REQUIRED step
+`login(username, password)`: execute the login of the client, REQUIRED step; this don't work anymore, see `autologin`

+`autologin`: read cookies from auth.txt and execute login from existing cookies

 `get_event_results(subsessionID)`: get the stats for a given subsessionID